The Sunken City: Overview

-In addition, the area around the Sunken City continues to be unsafe because the land continues to move, although not as drastically as during the 1929 incident.
+However, the area around Sunken City remains unsafe due to ongoing, albeit less severe, land movements compared to the initial 1929 landslide.
 In recent years multiple landslides have caused major cracks in adjacent highways.
 In 2011, a roadway crumbled into pieces and fell into gaping holes near the White Point Nature Preserve in San Pedro, and part of the roadway descended into the ocean.
 In Rancho Palos Verdes, an area approximately 4 mi west along the coast from Sunken City beach, an estimated $500,000 per year is spent in repairs to stabilize land that is constantly moving and dropping off into the ocean.
 The City of Los Angeles's engineers and political representatives are conflicted about whether to spend public money to replace the part of Paseo Del Mar destroyed at Sunken City, or to leave it as a memorial of the disaster.

 Geographical factors

 The steep cliffs and loose rocks are the reason that the Sunken City beach remains fenced off from the public.
 The geographical composition of the land makes it potentially hazardous to people's safety, even if people are experienced in hiking or other outdoor activities.

 In coastal California, landslides are common due to an active tectonic environment.
 Some geologists have identified the name for landslides that push land into the ocean as a "slump."
 Landslides tend to be more common in places where rocks are weak and slopes are steep, which is how most of the coastal areas in Southern California are structured.
-The Paseo Del Mar neighborhood was a perfect example of this geographical issue.
+The Paseo Del Mar neighbourhood was a perfect example of this geographical issue.
 Waves undercutting the cliff caused water to seep into the bentonite layer of the cliff.
 Bentonite is a form of absorbent clay formed by the breakdown of volcanic ash.
-The ash layer became waterlogged, destabilizing the cliff.
+The ash layer became waterlogged, destabilising the cliff.

 After the landslide disaster, geologists looked into the Fermin Point land structure and found very little record of geotechnical inspection or investigation.
 There were no geologic or soil reports regarding instabilities within the site, which means that no proper research was done to determine whether it was safe to build a community on the grounds.